Robert Currey: Media

-Currey has also acted as a trustee of the Urania Trust, a registered astrological charity.
+Currey has been consulted on and appeared in various televised documentaries which feature astrology.
+These include Strictly Supernatural for the Discovery Channel, The New Age for Channel 4, and Solar Empire for Discovery TV.

 In 2016, he was awarded a Lifetime Achievement award at the 26th International Conference organized by the Institute of Vedic Culture and Krishnamurti Institute of Astrology, Kolkata, India.
 Currey won the Charles Harvey award for exceptional service to astrology from the Astrological Association of Great Britain in 2017.